Securing Automated Insulin Delivery Systems: A Review of Security Threats and Protective Strategies: Experiment Settings and Available Resources

-Real-world datasets are important resources for evaluating the effectiveness of cyberattack defence systems in automated insulin delivery systems.
-Although they often lack explicit attack data, they are valuable for assessing some specific functions like patient modelling and prediction and performance metrics of proposed security mechanisms.
+Real-world datasets are important resources for evaluating the effectiveness of cyberattack defence systems.
+Although they often lack explicit attack data, they are valuable for assessing patient models and predictions, as well as the performance of proposed security mechanisms in real world.

 Several datasets provide rich data for continuous glucose monitoring, both from free-living settings and clinical trials.
-Datasets like JCHR - DCLP3\cite{38}, REPLACE-BG \cite{118}, D1NAMO\cite{115}, and OhioT1DM Dataset \cite{126} provide continuous glucose monitoring data that could be utilized for experiments involving glucose level prediction \cite{69}\cite{114} and re-identification \cite{65}.
-JCHR - DCLP3 dataset \cite{38} was employed by Zhou et al. \cite{33} to test the performance of their proposed AID systems simulation testbed, while Elnawawy et al. \cite{45} used the OhioT1DM Dataset \cite{126} to assess the impact of adversarial inputs on machine learning model predictions.
+Datasets like JCHR-DCLP3\cite{38}, REPLACE-BG \cite{118}, D1NAMO\cite{115}, and OhioT1DM Dataset \cite{126} provide CGM data that could be utilised for experiments involving glucose level prediction \cite{69}\cite{114} and re-identification \cite{65}.
+JCHR-DCLP3 dataset \cite{38} was employed by Zhou et al. \cite{33} to test the performance of their proposed AID systems simulation testbeds, while Elnawawy et al. \cite{45} used the OhioT1DM Dataset \cite{126} to assess the impact of adversarial inputs on machine learning model predictions.

 In addition to glucose monitoring data, some datasets provide supplementary biometric and context information.
-For example, the DICARDIA dataset \cite{116} contains ECG data, which Panda et al. \cite{62} utilized to develop redundant safety monitors by analyzing the correlation between ECG intervals and blood glucose levels.
+For example, the DICARDIA dataset \cite{116} contains ECG data, which Panda et al. \cite{62} utilised to develop safety monitors by analysing the correlation between ECG intervals and blood glucose levels.
 The WUSTL-EHMS-2020 dataset \cite{124}, though not diabetes-specific, offers network flow metrics and biometric data, proving useful for evaluating defence systems that monitor both biometrics and network anomalies, such as detecting man-in-the-middle attacks by Judith et al. \cite{78}.
-The OpenHumans dataset \cite{39}, collected and shared by the OpenAID systems community, includes patient profiles, glucose levels, infusion doses, and ample activity records.
-Additionally, AID systems-faulty data, generated by the testbed described by Zhou et al.\cite{33} comprises synthetic data from 17,640 closed-loop simulations, including both safe and hazardous data traces from 20 patient profiles, providing a comprehensive source for evaluating fault detection and reaction mechanisms.
+The OpenHumans dataset \cite{39}, collected and shared by a diabetes community, includes patient profiles, glucose levels, infusion doses, and ample activity records.
+Additionally, AID systems-faulty data, generated by the testbed described by Zhou et al.\cite{33}, comprises synthetic data from closed-loop simulations, including both safe and hazardous data traces from 20 patient profiles, providing a useful source for evaluating fault detection and risk management.